Clinical (film): Plot

 Jane is institutionalised, enduring confusion and heavy sedation.
-The resident psychiatrist shows her security footage from her home, which reveal that during a drug-induced hysteria, she attacked and killed Miles.
+The resident psychiatrist shows her security footage from her home, which reveals that during a drug-induced hysteria, she attacked and killed Miles.
 She is to be held in the institution until her trial.
 Days pass and one night, Jane sees Nora hanging from the tree outside.
 Her friend Clara visits but when she leaves, she is tasered by Alex.
 The psychiatrist condescendingly explains to Jane that Nora had said she killed her father but her father was alive and was paying her hospital bills.
 He says Nora killed herself by hanging after she left the hospital and accuses Jane of driving Nora to insanity.
 Jane realizes Nora's father is Alex and breaks out of the institution.
 In the same way as Clara, she is tasered.

 She wakes up in her home and sees Clara dead.
 Alex enters and explains that he wanted to punish her for trying to help Nora, his daughter.
-Nora had attacked him in self defense, which led to his disfigured face, and he staged the car accident to explain his injuries and make it onto the donor list for a skin graft.
-He also stopped paying Nora's bills to get her out, and made her break into Jane's house and psychologically torment her.
-The night of the murder, Alex had broken in and drugged Jane, which led her to accidentally kill Miles.
+Nora had attacked him in self-defense, which led to his disfigured face, and he staged the car accident to explain his injuries and make it onto the donor list for a skin graft.
+He also stopped paying Nora's bills to get her out and made her break into Jane's house and psychologically torment her.
+On the night of the murder, Alex had broken in and drugged Jane, which led her to accidentally kill Miles.

 Jane finds Dr. Terry in a pool of blood.
 While attempting to escape through the window, she is pulled back by Alex.
 She grabs at his face and pulls off the grafted skin as she falls.
 She returns to the house and sees Alex sitting on the couch, faceless and presumably dead.